300 AD to 1306

 of the Eryvine's, who was killed at Duncrub in 965A.D.
 Duncan is alleged

 to be the ancestor of the entire Irvine clan.
-Sometime before 1034
+Sometime before 1034,

-Duncan was named Prince of Cumberland by his Grandfather, Malcolm II (c.
+Duncan was named Prince of Cumberland by his grandfather, Malcolm II (c.

 954 - 1018), King of Scotland.
-Having no children of his own Malcolm
+Malcolm had no children, so he

 named Duncan as his successor and to make sure Duncan became king,

 Malcolm had all of Kenneth III's male descendants killed.
-MacBeth the
+Macbeth the

 Usurper (c 1005 - 1057), who was also a grandson of Malcolm, resented

-the favor shown Duncan.
+Duncan's favour.
 Both Duncan and Macbeth derived their rights to

 the crown through their mothers.
 Prince Duncan took several of the old